 Keeping this is mind, I think most people are unhappy for understandable reasons, but they are not ‘good reasons’ for those who understand and practice what happiness requires.
 Even so, it’s foolish to deny that our society is full of ills, which need to be understood and addressed, including a great lack of compassion.
 These ‘ills of society’ are what I’ve been examining for many years – a few of which I can summarize here.

 One ‘ill’ I’ve focused on for decades involves how various media characterize and present events and issues to their audiences.
-Here’s a talk I gave on the topic of TV watching that was published in 1988 in Vital Speeches of the Day.
+Here’s a talk I gave thirty years ago on the topic of TV watching published in Vital Speeches of the Day for 1988.
 I think the most popular and influential media are themselves a major ill of our society.
 They are instrumental in ‘what’s wrong’ with America (and other nations) – increasingly ‘part of the problem, not part of the solution’.
 Whatever the format – radio, television, film, video, print newspapers and journals (or their online versions), blogs, various ‘social media’, and even old fashioned hard-copy books (typically also available online) – their primary activity is marketing, their approach is entertainment, and their goal is money.